Wameedh/YouRando/Docs/Backend_Architecture.md

 2.  **Implement OAuth Flow:** Use platform-specific libraries/methods (e.g., AppAuth for mobile/tvOS) to handle the Google Sign-In flow and obtain an **Access Token**.
 3.  **Backend API Interaction (Token-Based):**
     *   Send the obtained Access Token in the `Authorization` header for requests to protected API endpoints: `Authorization: Bearer <ACCESS_TOKEN>`.
-    *   The backend **needs to be modified** to validate this Bearer token using a new middleware (see Section 2.3).
+    *   The backend **is now configured** to accept and validate this Bearer token using the `authenticateRequest` middleware (which internally uses `isAuthenticatedTokenAPI`).
 4.  **API Key:** The `YOUTUBE_API_KEY` is used by the backend for certain non-authenticated calls (like fetching trending videos if needed) and remains a backend secret.

 ## 6. Key Considerations & Future Development

-*   **Implement Token-Based Auth:** Prioritize adding Bearer token validation middleware for native client support.
+*   **Token-Based Auth:** Implemented.
+API endpoints now support both session and Bearer token.
 *   **Persistent Storage:** Implement a database (e.g., MongoDB with Mongoose and `connect-mongo`) for sessions, user settings, and processed watch history.
+This is crucial for making token-based user data (settings, history) persist beyond a single request.
 *   **Refine Takeout Upload:** Make the upload process more robust, handle larger files, and potentially run processing asynchronously.
+Ensure processed history is linked to user ID for DB storage.
 *   **API Error Handling:** Implement consistent JSON error responses with appropriate HTTP status codes.
 *   **Input Validation:** Add validation to API endpoints (e.g., for settings POST body).
 *   **Testing:** Add comprehensive unit and integration tests.